 's obsession with manipulating high profile soccer

-came into full force in 1996, with the European Championship.
+came into full force in 1996, with the European Championship held in England that year.
 His most famous claim as a ball whisperer stems from this tournament: During the group stage match Scotland

 , Geller was hovering over the stadium in his helicopter

-(which, in my opinon, by itself is remarkable).
-After the match, Geller claimed that he had managed to move the ball with his psychic powers at a cruicial moment in the match - just before a penalty
+(which, in my opinion, by itself is remarkable).
+After the match, Geller claimed that he had managed to move the ball with his psychic powers, at a cruicial moment in the match - just before a penalty

 was taken by Scotland's Gary McAllister, thus causing the player to miss the shot.
 Scotland ended up losing the match 2-0, and Geller received, according to his own claims, "11,000 items of hate mail" from Scottish fans.

 The McAllister incident is the only soccer-related claim mentioned on Geller's Wikipedia